intelsmartedgeons/docs/experience-kits/secure-access-service-edge-limited-release.md

 An upcoming release of the Secure Edge Service Access Experience Kit will integrate the ICN-SDWAN solution.
 This solution will provide the followings:
 - Support for SD-WAN CNF as gateway on POP and edge clusters.
 - Enable the SD-WAN overlay controller to automatically setup secured IPsec tunnels between POP and edge clusters.
-- Demonstrates access to edge applications with SD-WAN CNF management and forwarding on the Intel® Smart Edge Open edge computing platform.
+- Demonstrates access to edge applications with SD-WAN CNF management and forwarding on the Intel® Smart Edge edge computing platform.

 Refer to [https://github.com/akraino-edge-stack/icn-sdwan](https://github.com/akraino-edge-stack/icn-sdwan).